TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Linear Transformations/corrected questions/Q. That one Question 8 from the fm test.md

 So if I'm understanding this right:
 We have a curve with the form $5x^{2}-16xy+13y^{2}=25$ which is an ellipse and we have the transformation rule which is $\begin{pmatrix}1 & a \\ -a & 3\end{pmatrix}$ which in this case is $X=2x+ay$ and $Y=-ax+3y$ .
 We want to transform the ellipse to a circle centred around the origin.
 This means after the transformation the coordinates of the transformed points will form a circle with equation $X^{2}+Y^{2}=k$ as this the equation for a circle around the origin.
 What's not to say we could just substitute $2x+ay$ and $-ax+3y$ into $X^{2}+Y^{2}=k$?
 Please continue.

+So for the example of a unit circle $$

 Let's go through the working step by step, using only **A-Level Maths** and **AS Further Maths (vectors/ matrices)** ideas.